rico345100/proc-repeat/readme.md

 ### repeat.load(string path)
 ### repeat.load(array path)
-Load JSON wrote schedule(s).
+Load JSON based schedule(s).
 It works synchronously.
 If you pass single string, it will return new proc-repeat type object.
 But if you pass array of strings, it will return the array that has each proc-repeat object.
-Careful when loading multiple JSONs and execute them.
+Becareful when loading multiple JSONs and execute them.

 ### from(string date)